sseefried/inequality-denotational-hardware/Inequality.lagda.md

 very inefficient representation.
 An inspection of `ℕ≤` reveals that `min (m , n)` steps are required to compute `ℕ≤ (m, n)`.
 Thus we we'll want to investigate a multi-digit representation of numbers.
 Digits themselves are bounded by the base they represent.
-For instance there are ten decimal digits and two binary digits.
+For instance, there are ten decimal digits and two binary digits.
+Thus we'll want to define a comparison function on finite sets.

--------   WHERE YOU GOT UP TO

 As it turns out there is no equivalent definition of a `_≤ᵇ_` operator in the Standard Library's `Data.Fin` module.
 However, `_≤_` is defined as a